akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Creates a new dynamic secret item

-Creates a new dynamic secret item Options:   name -    Dynamic secret name   metadata -    Metadata about the dynamic secret   key -    The name of a key that used to encrypt the dynamic secret values (if empty, the account default protectionKey key will be used)   token -    Access token
+Creates a new dynamic secret item Options:   name -    Dynamic secret name   metadata -    Metadata about the dynamic secret   tag -    List of the tags attached to this secret.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2   key -    The name of a key that used to encrypt the dynamic secret values (if empty, the account default protectionKey key will be used)   token -    Access token

 ### Example
 ```ruby